FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_4_execution.typ

 cluster.
 We can attribute this to the fact that the end-to-end nature of `pgbench` will naturally lead to higher variability in the results.
 This is especially true for the virtual cluster as we add an additional layer of indirection.
-The medians and means return to similar values to each other.
+The medians and means return to comparable values to each other.

 `vcluster` seems to be able to keep up with the host cluster, providing similar performance to bare-metal.
 This is an expected result, as the virtual cluster